kiwiquitting/kiwiquitting/README.md

 #### *"I don't want all of this to turn into what could've been - a chance at redemption"*

-- Right now I went back to school after three years of no signs of life (not literally, although back then I kinda with it was like that-) and it's a new day.
+- Right now I went back to school after three years of no signs of life (not literally, although back then I kinda was like that-) and it's a new day.
 A chance at redemption.

   Thank you for reading.
 I hope the repositories I have up right now will help you along the way (as I learn, of course <3).